OmarMiniesy/Walkthroughs/Portswigger/CSRF/Lab 2.md

 ### CSRF where token validation depends on request method : PRACTITIONER

 ---

-> Given credentials `wiener:peter`.
+Given credentials `wiener:peter`, we need to create a CSRF attack to change the email of the victim user.

-> Logging in with the given credentials.
+Logging in with the given credentials.

 ![](./screenshots/lab1-1.png)

-> We see this page.
+We see this page.

 ![](./screenshots/lab1-2.png)

-> We know that the update email is vulnerable to CSRF.
+We know that the update email is vulnerable to CSRF.
-> Capturing a `POST` request via BURPSUITE PROXY HTTP history while updating the email address.
+- Capturing a `POST` request via BURPSUITE PROXY HTTP history while updating the email address.

 ![](./screenshots/lab2-1.png)

-> There is a `csrf` token.
+There is a `csrf` token.
-> Trying to play with it doesn't work.
+- Trying to play with it doesn't work.

 ![](./screenshots/lab2-4.png)

-> We can try to change the type of request method to `GET` and see if the `csrf` parameter is not verified.
+We can try to change the type of request method to `GET` and see if the `csrf` parameter is not verified.

 ![](./screenshots/lab2-2.png)